Introduction to Frandum

 A mud...
 Let me check my notes...

-A MUD (Multiple User Dimension, Multiple User Dungeon, Multiple User Distiller or what you please) is to 3D-anything video games what a good book is to a movie: it looks smaller, more austere and does not talk, yet it is infinitely richer and more subtle, and allows us to venture wherever our imagination may carry us.
-Unlike a book though, a MUD can't be carried in your pocket, but it has got colours.
+A MUD (Multiple User Dimension, Multiple User Dungeon or what you please) is to 3D-whatever video games what a good book is to a movie: it looks smaller, more austere and does not talk, yet it is infinitely richer and more subtle, and it allows us to venture wherever our imagination may carry us.
+Unlike a book though, a MUD can't be carried in your pocket, though the Frandum client strives to adapt to mobile devices as best it can.

-So it comes to be that playing (or living) a MUD is about creating your own character and trying to live up to them as they discover the world, talk with its inhabitants, face grave dangers and solve intricate riddles, all these passionating activities which can be summed up with the word "questing".
+So it comes to be that playing a MUD is about creating your own character and trying to live up to them as they discover the world, talk with its inhabitants, face grave dangers and solve intricate riddles, all these thrilling activities which can be summed up with the word "questing".

-All this is performed through a simple telnet connection to a server, where you will be able to enter commands interpreted by the system, such as "say hello to this greedy dwarven merchant", "put my two-handed blade into the throat of that grinning orc", as well as "push the third lever above the chest to disarm the trap".
+All this is performed through a simple telnet connection (or MUD client connection) to a server, where you will be able to enter commands interpreted by the system, such as "say hello to this greedy dwarven merchant", "put my two-handed blade into the throat of that grinning orc", as well as "push the third lever above the chest to disarm the trap".

-Obviously, the commands you will enter may be more efficient and abbreviated, e.g. for the three sentences we have seen "tel merc hello", "kill orc", "push 3 lev".
+Obviously, the commands you will enter will be more efficient and abbreviated, e.g. for the three sentences above: "t m hello", "attack orc", "push 3 le".

 Sample screenshot